Best travel cots 2023 - tried and tested by parents

 Reasons to avoid

-The innovation doesn’t stop there; the Kubbie Sleep also converts into a playpen with a zippable entrance so toddlers can roam freely in and out.
-However you’re using this cot, it’s easy to assemble.
+Overall verdict: No matter how you’re using this travel cot, it’s easy to assemble.
 ‘I like that this has been designed with common sense in mind,’ adds Charlotte.
-‘There’s nothing too complicated or hi-tech - perfect for sleep-deprived parents!’
-Her daughter seemed to agree and had a good night’s sleep.
+‘There’s nothing too complicated or hi-tech about it, so it's perfect for sleep-deprived parents.’
+Her daughter seemed to agree and slept well in the Joie Kubbie Sleep.

 - Read our full Joie Kubbie Sleep Travel Cot review (opens in new tab)